zalora/styleguide/README.md

 ### Gulp

 We use Gulp to run Hologram, Sass compilation and Jekyll rebuild.
+We use Ruby bundler to maintain Hologram and Jekyll dependencies.
 Browser Sync refreshes your Sass changes directly in the browser without reloading.
 Yaay!
 BONUS: Try connection to your local server with more than one browser, and navigation the page ;)

+The environment required for this project is maintained in Dockerfile.
+Its corresponding Docker image is published to Docker Hub under zalora/styleguide.
+The Docker image includes all the dependencies you need for development.
+To start your development, attach your styleguide checkout as a volume under ```/root/styleguide```, then initialise the dependencies as shown below.

 Install npm packages with: ```npm install```
+Install Jekyll and Hologram dependencies with ```gem install bundler;bundle install;```

 Then run ```gulp``` to start developing.
 That will fire up a local web server and wait for you to edit any .html, .js, .md, .scss file.